 - 2.1 The Council approved a General Fund Revenue Budget of £16.857m on 15 February 2023 for 2023/24.
 The actual and forecast position compared to this budget is continuously monitored by Budget Holders, the Corporate Leadership Team and Portfolio Holders in order to detect any significant variances of expenditure or income from the approved amounts contained in the budget. - 2.2 At the close of period 9 a positive variance of £0.022m has been achieved.
 The projected outturn on the General Fund Revenue Account for the year is £16.853m.
-This represents a positive outturn of £0.004m for the year. - 2.3 The adverse variances that have occurred at the close of period 9 of 2023/24 include: - a.
-Income shortfalls from sales, fees and charges which amount to £0.511m

-(forecast to be £0.588m for the financial year),
+This represents a positive outturn of £0.004m for the year. - 2.3 The adverse variances forecast to be incurred at the close of 2023/24 include: - a.
+Income shortfalls of £0.588m from sales, fees and charges. - b.
+A shortfall of £0.347m in Housing Benefits subsidy grant regarding accommodation and payments for which full subsidy is not claimable. - c.
+Increased gas and electricity prices resulting in an overspend of £0.093m at Jubilee 2. - d.
+Holding costs for York Place (e.g. utilities and business rates) and additional backdated rent for a commercial property are expected to amount to £0.241m for the financial year. - e.
+Additional audit fees of £0.100m for the audit of the 2023/24 Statement of Accounts will be incurred during the current financial year following the re-tender completed by the Public Sector Audit Appointments board.
+Proportionally, this amounts to £0.075m at the close of period 9. - f.
+A pay award of £1,925 per employee that is in excess of the amount provided for in the budget (4%).
+Including national insurance and pension the additional amount is forecast to total £0.400m for the financial year. - 2.4 These adverse variances will be offset in full by the following forecast favourable variances: - a.
+Utilisation of the £0.400m Cost of Living Reserve balance that was established during the budget setting for 2023/24 in order to respond to any above inflationary increases in costs.

 - b.
-A shortfall of £0.260m in Housing Benefits subsidy grant regarding accommodation and payments for which full subsidy is not claimable (forecast to increase to £0.347m for the financial year), - c.
-Increased gas and electricity prices have resulted in an overspend of £0.070m at the close of period 9 for Jubilee 2 (forecast to increase to £0.093m for the financial year), - d.
-Holding costs for York Place (e.g. utilities and business rates) and additional backdated rent for a commercial property are expected to amount to £0.241m for the financial year.
-Proportionally, this amounts to £0.180m at the close of period 9, - e.
-Additional audit fees of £0.100m for the audit of the 2023/24 Statement of Accounts will be incurred during the current financial year following the retender completed by the Public Sector Audit Appointments board.
-Proportionally, this amounts to £0.075m at the close of period 9, - f.
-A pay award of £1,925 per employee has been that is in excess of the amount provided for in the budget (4%).
-Including national insurance and pension the additional amount totals £0.300m at the close of quarter three (and £0.400m for the financial year). - 2.4 These adverse variances have been offset in full by the following favourable variances: - a.
-Utilisation of the Cost of Living Reserve that was established during the budget setting for 2023/24 in order to respond to any above inflationary increases in costs.
-This will be fully used to offset the forecast pay award (£0.300m at the close of period 9 and £0.400m for the financial year), - b.
-Interest receivable on cash that the Council holds in terms of Town Deal and Future High Street funding, together with Section 31 grant and remaining Coronavirus grant funding (that are repayable to Central Government) totals £1.163m at the close of period 9 (it is forecast that this will grow to £1.486m of income by the close of the financial year). - 2.5 Expenditure continues to be reduced wherever possible throughout the Council to ensure that only absolutely necessary spending is being incurred, this helps to reduce the adverse variance on a service by service basis.
-It has been forecast that this situation continues throughout the remainder of the financial year. - 2.6 Careful monitoring of the financial position will be required over coming weeks and months leading to prompt corrective action where necessary to ensure the Council remains in a position of being able to deliver a balanced budget position in the current financial year and beyond.
+Interest receivable on cash that the Council holds in terms of Town Deal and Future High Street funding, together with Section 31 grant and remaining Coronavirus grant funding (that are repayable to Central Government) is forecast to amount to £1.486m of income by the close of the financial year. - 2.5 Expenditure continues to be reduced wherever possible throughout the Council to ensure that only absolutely necessary spending is being incurred, this helps to reduce the adverse variance on a service by service basis.
+It has been forecast that this situation continues throughout the remainder of the financial year. - 2.6 Careful monitoring of the financial position will be required over coming weeks leading to prompt corrective action where necessary to ensure the Council remains in a position of being able to deliver a balanced budget position in the current financial year and beyond.